 Some tips on including some important experiences if you feel like you’re pressed for space, is to think about how you can group certain experiences or combine them into one.
 For instance, you could list various presentations and posters under the research lab section if you make a research experience your “most meaningful” because you will have more character count to list all the accomplishments pertaining to that research.
 Also, if you were a superstar and won multiple awards during a graduation ceremony, under the honors and awards category, you can list multiple in one entry.

 Another challenge is how to include sufficient detail to discuss the experience but not go over the character limit.
-For this as mentioned prior, I recommend starting a google doc or word document and creating your draft on that and then copy/paste content into AMCAS after you’ve edited it and made sure it meets the word limit.
+I recommend starting a Google Doc or Word document and creating your draft on that and then copying your content into the AMCAS application after you’ve edited it and made sure it meets the word limit.

 How did I draft my most meaningful experiences?